tinacms/tina.io/content/docs/graphql/client.md

 ## Using the built-in Graphql Queries

-The client comes with several built-in GraphQL queries to allow you easily request content based on your defined collections.
+The client comes with several built-in GraphQL queries to allow you to easily request content based on your defined collections.

 The client can be imported from `/.tina/client.ts`